anon15683/TimeSync/README.md

 SLEEP_PRINT_DELAY_SECONDS=10
 ```

+### How to Obtain ViewState, EventValidation, and Calendar URL

+- **ViewState and EventValidation**
+  1. Navigate to your All4Schools page.
+  2. Open the developer tools in your browser.
+  3. Go to the Network tab.
+  4. Refresh the page.
+  5. Look for `Login.aspx`.
+  6. Copy the values of `__VIEWSTATE` and `__EVENTVALIDATION`.

+- **Calendar URL**
+  1. Log in to your calendar.
+  2. (Optional) Create a new calendar.
+  3. Obtain the CalDAV URL for the calendar.

 ## Usage

 Start the container:

 ```bash
 docker compose up -d
 ```

 Check logs:

 ```bash
 docker compose logs -f
 ```

 Stop the container:

 ```bash
 docker compose stop
 ```

 Update to latest version:

 ```bash
 docker compose pull
 docker compose up -d
 ```

 ## Troubleshooting

 Common issues and solutions:

 1. Authentication errors: